-Constitution Day is a significant holiday for all US residents dedicated to the creation of the Constitution.
+Constitution Day is a significant holiday dedicated to the creation of the US Constitution.
 It is celebrated annually on September 17th.

 After the end of the American Revolution, which freed the colonies from British rule, preparations began for the creation of the United States.
 In 1787, a Constitutional Convention was convened with representatives from twelve states.
 There were 13 states (former large colonies) in total.